QuChunhe/study/Database.md

 [190]

 A keyspace is a logical structure where Cassandra stores not only table data, but also all other entities that you create for an application, such as materialized views, functions, aggregates, and UDTs.

+[199]

+By default, the replication factor for the system-auth keyspace is set to 1.
+DataStax recommends that you set the replication factor for the system-auth tablespace to the number of nodes in each of the datacenters.
+However, you can set the replication factor for this keyspace to 5 or 7, which offers plenty of redundancy.

+[201]

+Note A primary key consists of two things: the first column or columns is the mandatory partition key, followed by one or more clustering columns.

+[202]

+Here’s what the two parts mean:
+*Cassandra uses the first part of the definition of a primary key, the partition key, to distribute the data in the table across the cluster’s nodes.
+The partition key determines which node will store a specific row of the table.
+A compound partition key can split the data to store related data on separate partitions.
+*The database uses the second part of the key definition, called the clustering key or clustering column (or columns), to order or sort the data within the partition.